 For its small cost, I’d always recommend connect through a reliable virtual private network such as NordVPN.

-Keep your Internet connect safe in Singapore (and everywhere else in the world) by checking out the latest deals on NordVPN.
+Keep your Internet connection safe in Singapore (and everywhere else in the world) by checking out the latest deals on NordVPN.

 - Rain Jacket: If there’s one thing that’s certain about the ever-changing Singapore weather is that you’ll probably encounter rain.
 The hot & humid year-round temperatures mean that you’ll want to go with a lightweight & breathable rain jacket.
 One of the best choices for Singapore (and Southeast Asia in general) is the Outdoor Research Men’s Helium II or Outdoor Research Women’s Helium II.